Here is a look at the life of Nelson Mandela, Nobel Peace Prize winner and former president of South Africa.

 February 25-26, 2012 - Treated for an abdominal hernia.

-December 8, 2012 - Is admitted to the hospital, suffering a lung infection.
+December 8, 2012 - Is admitted to the hospital with a lung infection.

 December 15, 2012 - Undergoes successful endoscopic surgery to have gall stones removed.

-March 27, 2013 - Is admitted to the hospital due to the recurrence of a lung infection.
+March 27, 2013 - Is admitted to the hospital due to a lung infection.
+He is discharged on April 6.

 December 5, 2013 - Mandela dies at his home in the Johannesburg suburb of Houghton.
-South African President Zuma orders all flags in the nation to be flown at half-staff through the state funeral.
+Zuma orders all flags in the nation to be flown at half-staff through the state funeral.

 December 15, 2013 - Mandela is buried in his childhood village of Qunu.